0AnonymousSite0/Social-media-data-to-Interrelated-informtion-to-Parameters-of-virtual-road-model/README.md

 # Data-and-Codes-for-Integrating-Computer-Vision-and-Traffic-Modelling

-# 0. The inventory of all materials in this Github repository
+# 0. A demonstration video of the SM2II2VP approach

 ![image](https://github.com/0AnonymousSite0/Data-and-Codes-for-Integrating-Computer-Vision-and-Traffic-Modelling/blob/master/2.%20Video%20clips%20and%20Screenshots/List%20of%20all%20materials%20in%20the%20GitHub.png)